 Our business is subject to a number of risks, some of which are discussed below.
-Other risks are presented elsewhere in this report and in the information incorporated by reference into this report.
+Other risks are presented elsewhere in this report and in our other filings with the SEC.
 You should consider the following risks carefully in addition to the other information contained in this report and our other filings with the SEC, including our subsequent reports on Forms 10-Q and 8-K, before deciding to buy, sell or hold our common stock.
 The risks and uncertainties described below are not the only ones facing our company.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also affect our business operations.
 If any of these risks actually occurs, our business, financial condition or results of operations could be seriously harmed.
 In that event, the market price for our common stock could decline and you may lose all or part of your investment.

 We Have Experienced Substantial Losses And May Continue To Experience Losses For The Foreseeable Future.
-We experienced net losses from continuing operations of \$11.3 million, \$1.9 million and \$5.3 million in the years ended March 31, 2005, 2004, and 2003, respectively.
+We experienced net losses from continuing operations of \$11.3 million, \$1.9 million and \$5.3 million in the years ended March 31, 2005, 2004 and 2003, respectively.
 While we have divested all of our other business units and merged with our Iteris Subsidiary, we cannot assure you that our efforts to downsize our operations or reduce our operating expenses will improve our financial performance, or that we will be able to achieve profitability on a quarterly or annual basis in the future.
 Most of our expenses are fixed in advance.
 As such, we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues.
 As a result, we may continue to experience operating losses and net losses, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.

-We May Need To Raise Additional Capital In The Future, But We May Not Be Able To Secure Adequate Funds On Terms Acceptable To Us, Or At All.
+Our Line of Credit Has Expired And We May Need To Raise Additional Capital In The Future, Which May Not Be Available On Terms Acceptable To Us, Or At All.
 We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations ranging from positive cash flows from operations of \$858,000 in the year ended March 31, 2005, to negative cash flows from operations of \$718,000 and \$4.8 million in the years ended March 31, 2004, and 2003, respectively.
 While we completed a \$10.1 million convertible debenture financing and our Iteris Subsidiary closed a \$5.0 million term loan in May 2004, the majority of the proceeds from such financings were used to purchase the Series A preferred stock of our Iteris Subsidiary held by outside investors.

-As further described in Note 4 to the condensed consolidated financial statements, we failed to meet certain debt covenants under our current credit agreement with our bank.
-At June 30, 2005, we had \$3.6 million in term debt and \$2.3 million in revolving credit outstanding in connection with this credit agreement.
+Our line of credit with our bank expired on August 1, 2005.
+As further described in Note 4 to the condensed consolidated financial statements, we also failed to meet certain debt covenants under our credit agreement with our bank.
+At September 30, 2005, we had \$3.3 million in term debt and \$1.7 million in revolving credit outstanding in connection with this credit agreement.
 Although we are currently in negotiations to restructure this credit facility, we cannot assure you that we will be able to complete this restructuring or obtain a replacement facility under acceptable terms, on a timely basis or at all.